alan-turing-institute/climate-informatics-2024-ae/process.md

 Submit your artifact as a single archive file (e.g., zip).

+# Support

-## At CI2024
+## Informative session at CI2024

-There will be a 1 hour session for authors who are considering submitting artefacts to give an overview of the approach, some lightning talks on producing reproducible artefacts, discussion of the criteria, and an opportunity to ask questions about the process.
+There will be a 1 hour informal session for authors who are considering submitting artefacts to give an overview of the approach, some lightning talks on producing reproducible artefacts, discussion of the criteria, and an opportunity to ask questions about the process.

-## During the review process
-- ReproHack checklist/feedback?

 # Other notes